 Rather than spending your energy on monotonous tasks, you can channel it towards providing a highly personalized experience to your current tenants or dealing with clients to grow your portfolio.

 No one really knows when scientists and researchers will achieve General or Super intelligent AI.
-So, it is safe to say that AI will not be replacing humans any time soon.
+So, it is safe to say that AI will not be replacing humans at real estate jobs any time soon.

 Do you know that 157 US companies with $50M liabilities filed for chapter 11 bankruptcy due to COVID-19?
 If you don’t want to be on that list, keep reading our article, and learn the best ways to manage your property management business remotely.

 A quick response to rental inquiries is the first step in ensuring that your vacant units are filled with qualified renters.
 A failure to do so could risk property managers losing out on leads and accumulate lost rent.

 Why spend five times more money finding new tenants when you can retain the old ones who are 70% more likely to stay?
 Read and implement our expert advice for better tenant retention and a high rental occupancy rate.